stepleton/NeoWidEx/MANUAL.md

 :x: This option is not implemented yet. :x:

-NeoWidEx uses the `Sys_Write` command to write multiple blocks' worth of data from the disk buffer to a user-specified contiguous range of blocks on the Widget.
+NeoWidEx uses the `Sys_Write` command to write multiple blocks' worth of data from the disk data memory buffer to a user-specified contiguous range of blocks on the Widget.

 This command will not work on a Widget that has failed its self tests.